 World Class Healthcare

-You will often hear people say that the healthcare in Northern Spain is world class, and for good reason.
+You will often hear people say that the healthcare in Spain is world class, and for good reason.
 The healthcare standards are considered some of the best in Europe.
 Whether you have had an accident, have a long-term health condition, or take ill for any other reason, you’ll find that the emergency rooms in Spain are well-staffed, loaded with state-of-the-art equipment, and high staffing levels.

 Whilst many medical professionals in Spain do speak English, you should not take that for granted: if you’re not fluent in Spanish then you might consider taking a Spanish speaking friend to the hospital with you.
 Finally, whilst the United Kingdom remains in the EU, British residents living in Spain are entitled to the same access to State-Owned hospitals as their Spanish counterparts, meaning that if you are concerned about your health and need to see a doctor, this shouldn’t break the bank.